 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-When it comes to minimizing our risk for a suffering a leaf-raking injury, chiropractor Andrew Bang, DC, says it’s best to avoid twisting your back.
+When it comes to minimizing our risk of suffering a leaf-raking injury, chiropractor Andrew Bang, DC, says it’s best to avoid twisting your back.

-There’s also a compressive motion that happens every time we bend over to pick leaves up, and a motion which occurs during the back and forth motion of the rake.
+There’s also a compressive motion that happens every time we bend over to pick leaves up, and a motion that occurs during the back and forth motions of the rake.
 Dr. Bang says any of these motions can result in different types of back injury, especially to the lower back.
-The lowest part of our back is the most vulnerable part of the spine, because it gets the most amount of pressure as we bend forward, twist or move side to side.
+The lowest part of our back is the most vulnerable part of the spine because it gets the most amount of pressure as we bend forward, twist or move side to side.

 Doctors typically see fewer injuries from fall leaf-raking than winter snow shoveling — mainly because snow is heavier than leaves.

 However, Dr. Bang points out that a yard is typically larger than a driveway.
 It’s not so much the weight, but the time spent cleaning up that increases fatigue and puts people at risk for injury.

 The solution?
 He recommends splitting the job up over a couple of days.

 “If they rake one day, and then literally cover it with a tarp and go back and do all the bending and lifting the next day, this can reduce their chance for injury, especially if they have a history of low back pain,” Dr. Bang says.